Biden's poor Iowa showing dramatically ups the stakes in New Hampshire

 “I expected to do better,” the candidate himself said at CNN town hall in Manchester, N.H., Wednesday evening.
 “And I expected that our organization would perform better.”

-As of Tuesday, Biden was roughly spending $200,000 to run ads in New Hampshire in the final week leading up to the primary.
+As of Tuesday, Biden was roughly spending $200,000 to run ads in New Hampshire in the final week leading up to the primary, according to data from the ad tracking firm Advertising Analytics.
 That's below every one of his main rivals.
 But the former vice president got a major lift on Tuesday when the pro-Biden super PAC "Unite the Country" told Fox News that they would be spending $900,000 to run ads in the Granite State.

 Those ads will be needed, as the latest polls suggest Biden trailing both Sanders and Buttigieg